sadiul-hakim/HK_learn_spring_batch/Expert_Project/README.md

 - Use `JobExplorer` when you need to **query job history and execution status** without modifying the data.
 - Both are crucial for building scalable and maintainable Spring Batch applications.

+# Running Step through multiple thread

+We can run Step through multiple step using `.taskExecutor()` method on StepBuilder.
+But we have to consider few things like all threads might do the same thing.
+Suppose: we have 3 threads all of them started reading from 0th index.
+That is what we do not want.
+We want if thread 1 starts from 0 thread 2 should start from 50 and then thread 3 should start from 100.
+Somehow these threads should coordinate or they should know their task.

+---

 # Partitioner Interface

 ### Overview